 - The risks connected to the misuse of social networks

 - Difficulties in managing emotions and expectations

 - The pyschological and emotional impact of the COVID-19 pandemic

-The Social Support Department of Phare Ponleu Selpak addresses the fundamental and most sensitive needs of the students, and, in the immediate period after the pandemic, started providing a revamped Life Skills & Resilience building program implemented by Matteo F. and Lay L.
+The Social Support Department of Phare Ponleu Selpak addresses the fundamental and most sensitive needs of the students, and in the immediate period after the pandemic, started providing a revamped Life Skills & Resilience-Building program implemented by Matteo F. and Lay L.

-The curriculum provides the student the ability to cope with adversities, set up their personal goals while enhancing their leadership skills, handle group dynamics, teamwork, and social pressure, and strengthen their self-esteem.
+The workshop curriculum provides the student the ability to cope with adversities, set up their personal goals while enhancing their leadership skills, handle group dynamics, teamwork, and social pressure, and strengthen their self-esteem.

 During the months of April and May, Phare Ponleu Selpak provided 10 training sessions to students between 15 and 26 years old.
 Sessions were also held for the kindergarten teachers including different entertaining activities to communicate the information in an age-appropriate way.
 More social support trainings are planned for the rest of the year, while the life skills curriculum will become an integral part of the arts programming as part of Phare Ponleu Selpak’s move towards more holistic arts education.

 Help more students in Battambang develop the resilience and life skills they need to succeed in today’s world: Make a financial contribution to Phare Ponleu Selpak and empower youth to face tomorrow’s challenges.